rotemnstyle/Matrix-App/README.md

 # Matrix-App
 A Matrix App with a pure JavaScript &amp; CSS which will below your mind Hey everyone and welcome to my Matrix App!
-This app includes and combined my two loves:
+This project includes and combined my two loves:
 1) Animations
 2) User Experience
 link to the app:  http://matrix-app.surge.sh/